tkanos/go-dtree/README.md

 <img src="./docs/images/first-tree.png" height=60%>

-If you want to programmaticaly build your tree, you can also use the CreateTree Method.
+If you want to programmatically build your tree, you can also use the CreateTree Method.

 ```golang
 var myTree []Tree